Shakespeare Unlimited: Episode 19

 So in the beginning, his theory really was that it should be color-blind, but his ideas about race and performance morphed over the years and he, I think, ended up being very interested in color consciousness and thinking about, you know, you don't have to ignore the race of the actor on the stage, that you should actually think about the way that we can make Shakespeare American by noticing all of the variety of colors and ethnicities on our stages.

 MCALLISTER: Actually, it crops up earlier, but, you know, in a different sort of way.
 Thomas Montgomery Gregory, who was the creator of a dramatic arts program within the English Department at Howard, he learned some lessons from folk theater pioneers like Frederick Koch at University of North Carolina and also a drama innovator, George Baker out at Harvard, he learned that the real way for students, young students, artists, to grow was to develop dramas that were rooted in their own specific soil.
-So, Thomas Montgomery Gregory felt that Negro artists, playwrights, and actors and directors needed to generate material by them and about them, but not necessarily just by them, like you could have Negro folk played by a white writer like Eugene O'Neill and that would further these artists as performers but also as citizens of the world.
+So, Thomas Montgomery Gregory felt that Negro artists, playwrights, and actors and directors needed to generate material by them and about them.
+But not necessarily just by them.
+Like, you could have Negro folk play by a white writer, like Eugene O'Neill, and that would further these artists as performers but also as citizens of the world.

 And so he felt that those ideas were lacking in Shakespeare, and so he chastised actually the Howard Players, and the Howard Dramatic Arts Program, for focusing too much on white writers, in maybe classical theater and Shakespeare, and he challenged them to find their own art rooted in their own native Negro "soil."
 And so those were two examples of a similar sentiment to August Wilson in the 1910s and 1920s.